Moudud Ahmed: BNP and Jatiya Party

 In the late 1970s, Ahmed was courted by Maj General Ziaur Rahman, the first directly elected president of Bangladesh but who was at the time CMLA behind President Chief Justice Abu Sadat Mohammad Sayem.
 Between 1976 and 1978, he served as Deputy Prime Minister.
 In 1977, he led the Bangladeshi delegation to the United Nations General Assembly.
 He was elected to parliament from the Bangladesh Nationalist Party (BNP) in 1979.
 Ahmed's feud with Shah Azizur Rahman led to him being sacked by Zia.

 In 1985, Ahmed joined the newly formed Jatiya Party of Lt General Hussain Muhammad Ershad.
 He was appointed again as Deputy Prime Minister in the cabinet and held the portfolios of the Industries Ministry and the Communications Ministry.
 President Ershad appointed Ahmed as Prime Minister in 1988.
 Serving for a year in the office of premier, he oversaw relief operations during the catastrophic 1988 Bangladesh flood.
 Ahmed was invited for talks with several Western leaders, including with Margaret Thatcher at 10 Downing Street.
 However, Ershad replaced Ahmed with the pro-Chinese Left-winger Kazi Zafar Ahmed in 1989.
 Ahmed was elevated to the post of Vice President of Bangladesh in 1989.
 He resigned in December 1990 to make way for Justice Shahabuddin Ahmed to become acting president and lead the transition to parliamentary democracy.

 After serving a stint in prison following Ershad's ousting, Ahmed was invited by Khaleda Zia to return to the BNP in 1996.
 He was elected to parliament while in jail in 1996.
 He was reelected for the fifth time in 2001.
 Begum Zia appointed him as Minister of Law, Justice and Parliamentary Affairs in 2001.

 In 2007, the military-backed caretaker government arrested Ahmed on charges of illegal alcohol possession.
 But the case was dismissed at the Supreme Court in 2008.
 After his release from prison, Ahmed received a jubilant reception at his constituency in Noakhali.
-He was reelected to parliament in 2008.
+He was not reelected to parliament in 2008.
 He was arrested again in 2013 by the Awami League government.
 His family told The Guardian that the country was turning into a prison under Prime Minister Sheikh Hasina.

 Ahmed joined his party in boycotting the 2014 general election.

 Under the Awami League administration, Ahmed and his brother Monzur faced charges of illegally occupying their properties in the posh Gulshan area of Dhaka.
 They maintained that the case was politically motivated.
 On 8 June 2017, he was evicted from his house by Rajdhani Unnayan Kartripakkha.
 Ahmed described his eviction as "political vengeance" by the Awami League government.
 Former Prime Minister and chairperson of Bangladesh Nationalist Party, Khaleda Zia, condemned the move to evict him.
 He had lived in the house for more than 40 years.